Yihe-Harry/DSA3101-Group-Project/README.md

 <p align="center">
-  <strong style="font-size:64px;">Group 13</strong> <br>
+  <strong style="font-size:64px;">DSA3101 AY24/25 Group 13</strong> <br>
   <em>Machine Learning for Personalized Marketing Campaigns in Banking</em> <br>
-  <span style="font-size:16px;">NUS DSA3101 Data Science in Practice Project</span>
 </p>

-<h2>Project Overview</h2>
-Banks are facing challenges in optimising their marketing strategies, struggling to efficiently allocate resources and engage customers in a personalised way.
-Traditional methods fail to utilise the continuous influx of valuable customer data.<br>
-This project aims to build an AI-driven system that leverages machine learning techniques to craft personalised marketing campaigns.
-By extracting data-driven insights, we aim to enhance customer engagement, improve conversion rates, and transform our marketing approach.
-Here are some key features of our system:<br>

-- Customer segmentation: Clustering customers based on behavioural data

-- Predictive modelling: Forecasting customer needs for targeted campaigns and identifying customers with high risk of churning

-- API Development: API to serve model predictions

-- Ease of deployment: Containerised application using Docker for easy deployment

-<h2>Installation and Setup</h2>
+# Project Overview
+Traditional bank marketing strategies often rely on mass campaigns and generic customer segmentation.
+This leads to low engagement rates, inefficient resource allocation and customer dissatisfaction due to irrelevant offers.
+Many customers receive irrelevant financial offers, resulting in poor engagement and missed opportunities for both banks and consumers.

+With advancements in AI and machine learning, there is an opportunity to transform bank marketing by personalising customer interactions based on customer behaviour, transaction history and real-time behavioural insights.
+This project aims to leverage AI to analyse customer data, predict preferences and deliver highly relevant marketing campaigns.
+By providing tailored financial product recommendations such as loans, credit cards and investment plans at the right time, banks can improve customer experience, increase engagement and optimise marketing efficiency.

+The goal is to enhance customer satisfaction, improve conversion rates and maximise marketing ROI, all while ensuring compliance with the strict regulations that govern the banking industry.

+# Project Structure
+This project is divided into two key components:

+Customer Segmentation & Behaviour Analysis – Focuses on identifying customer groups and analysing their financial behaviours.
+(See GrpA_models)

+Personalisation & Campaign Optimisation – Uses AI to tailor marketing campaigns and optimize outreach strategies.
+(See GrpB_models)

+# Installation and Setup
 Please ensure you have Docker installed on your local machine.
 You can download and install Docker from https://www.docker.com/products/docker-desktop/.<br>

 1. Clone the repository